-- Commercial building technology: AutoCAD® & Revit® Architecture - Building design: 2D and 3D computer modeling, Revit Architecture - Architectural visualization: Revit® Architecture & 3ds Max® Design
+- Commercial building technology: AutoCAD® & Revit® Architecture - Building design: 2D and 3D computer modeling, Revit Architecture - Architectural visualization: Revit®, 3ds Max® Design, Lumion®, SketchUp Pro®

-- Create a complete set of architectural construction documents for residential and commercial projects that are technically correct, code compliant, and graphically communicated in a professional manner. - Communicate professionally in a written, spoken, and visual manner. - Possess a broad knowledge of building materials and methods of assembly. - Effectively analyze a design program and create an appropriate solution using current 2D/3D graphic technologies. - Collaborate with multiple disciplines in a shared workspace model. - Demonstrate an awareness of the role of architecture in history and today's society.
+- Create a complete set of architectural construction documents for residential and commercial projects that are technically correct, code compliant, and graphically communicated in a professional manner. - Communicate professionally in a written, spoken, and visual manner. - Possess a broad knowledge of building materials and methods of assembly. - Effectively analyze a design program and create an appropriate solution using current 2D/3D graphic technologies. - Demonstrate an awareness of the role of architecture in history and today's society.